 The story of Fiskars Village now comes alive with photographer Karin.

-By scanning the guide signs in the Village with the Arilyn app, Karin travels through time, from her times into today.
+From her times into today, Karin travels through time by scanning the guide signs in the Village with the Arilyn app.
 In the augmented tour, Karin leads you through the Village's and her story inside old images she has taken herself, many of them preserved in Fiskars Museum.

 You can explore the Village's augmented tour in three locations at Fiskars: the Assembly Hall, the Manor Building, and Peltorivi street.
 The signs will lead you through the 19th century Fiskars - with the delightful company of Karin!